vlfeat/autonn/TUTORIAL.md

 ## Math functions ##

 The `Layer` class overloads many math operators and native Matlab functions.
-Their derivatives are defined, so that it is possible to back-propagate derivatives through complex formulas.
+Their derivatives are defined, so that it is possible to backpropagate derivatives through complex formulas.

 Let's say one of your colleagues suggested that you test your network with [weight normalization](https://arxiv.org/abs/1602.07868).
 Scanning the paper, you see that it consists of normalizing the filters to unit norm, and then multiplying by a learned scalar parameter `g`, before feeding them to the convolution (eq.
 2).